nitin42/react-perf-devtool/README.md

 - [x] Make the implementation of measures generator more concrete
 - [ ] Add support for older versions of React
 - [x] Make the tool more comprehensible
-> I have improved the documentation to make the tool more approachable and understand how the stats are calculated and what they mean.

 ## Contributing